How To Convert From A Decimal To A Fraction

 Educational Platforms

-Educational platforms and online learning resources increasingly emphasize the importance of understanding number systems, including decimals and fractions.
+Educational platforms and online learning resources increasingly highlight the importance of understanding number systems, including decimals and fractions.
 Interactive exercises, video tutorials, and gamified learning modules are used to enhance comprehension and retention.
 These resources often provide real-world examples and practical applications to make the learning process more engaging.

 Real-World Applications